Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: New main results

 for some functions $F$/$G$/$H$/$M$ analytic at the origin, with nonnegative coefficients.
 Such schemes are \emph{critical} if $\rho_G=H(\rho_H)$ (like in Definition~\ref{def:critical}) and additionally satisfy $\rho_{M} \geq \rho_H$, where $\rho_M$ is the radius of convergence of $M(z)$ (the analysis is straightforward if the extended composition scheme is not critical).
 In order to enumerate the family $\mathcal{F}$ according to the occurrences of $\mathcal{H}$-components, we consider

-to which we refer as the extended composition scheme from now on.
+which from now on we will refer to as the extended composition scheme.
 Equivalently, $[z^n u^k]F(z,u)$ is the number of $\mathcal{F}$-structures of size $n$ having $k$ $\mathcal H$-components.
-We now introduce the corresponding random variable $X_n$.
-For $k \geq 0$, its probability mass function is given by
+This generalizes the schemes $G(uH(z))$ and $A(uz) B(z)$ analysed in~\cite{BFSS2001} and~\cite{FlaSe2009,Gourdon1998}, respectively.
+The corresponding random variable $X_n$ has a probability mass function given by

-Then, our first main result is Theorem~\ref{TheExtended}, in which we give explicit expressions for the asymptotics of the factorial moments of $X_n$, the limit distribution of $X_n$, suitably normalized, and the density function of the limit law $X$.
+Our first main result is Theorem~\ref{TheExtended}, in which we give explicit expressions for the asymptotics of the factorial moments of $X_n$, the limit distribution of $X_n$ (suitably normalized), and its density function.
+It appears that this limit distribution differs depending on some relationship between the singular exponents of $G(z)$, $H(z)$, and $M(z)$, as summarized in Table~\ref{tab:extended} (where we write $X_n\sim c_n\cdot \mathcal{D}$ when $c_n^{-1}\cdot X_n\to \mathcal{D}$ in distribution for $n\to \infty$).
+In addition to these convergences in distribution, we prove moment convergence for the continuous limit laws.